Protect Your Seeds, Protect Your Future

 • Stop pressurizing developing country governments from concluding a bad deal that wash out their sovereignty over plant genetic resources

-The Bharat Beej Swaraj Manch (India Seed Sovereignty Alliance) has finalized and sent comprehensive letters to world leaders addressing critical concerns about the International Seed Treaty.
+The Bharat Beej Swaraj Manch (India Seed Sovereignty Alliance) has finalized and sent a comprehensive letter to world leaders addressing critical concerns about the International Seed Treaty.

 Letter addressed to: